adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![create-workbench-3](./screenshots/create-notebook-3.png)

 RHODS is going to pull a few container images especially the one used for the jupyterlab notebook server.
-This notebook image for this lab is quite heavy (~ 6GB) as it contains the cuda library required to work with the GPU.
-After a few moment the workbench is running and you can open it.
+The "Custom Datascience Notebook Cuda 11.4" notebook image is quite heavy (~ 6GB) as it contains the cuda library required to use the GPU in the model training.
+It can take a few moment for the first pull only (the image is copied in your openshift internal registry).
+Checkout the notebook status and click on the *open* link.

 ![create-workbench-4](./screenshots/create-notebook-4.png)

 ## JupyterLab notebooks

-For you are now in the jupyterlab interface.
+You are now in the jupyterlab interface.
 On the left side click on the git clone button and clone this repository: https://github.com/adrien-legros/rhods-mnist.git.

 ![git-clone](./screenshots/git-clone.png)